Welcome to the Shakopee Heritage Society's new website!

 Trustees:

 Free presentations by local historian David Schleper are every month from 1 to 2 pm at the Shakopee Community Center.
-You MUST register by calling ahead of time!
-Only pre-registered participates may attend.
-No walk-ins will be allowed.
-On-line at https:// parksandrec.shakopeemn.gov/Home.aspx or call 952-233-9500.
-Please wear a mask.
+Online at https://secure.rec1.com/MN/shakopee-mn/catalog or call 952-233-9500.

 Shakopee Community Center